joelparkerhenderson/versioning/README.md

 ### Semantic versioning

 * Semantic versioning is a way for package maintainers to signal their expectations.

-It's not something you can rely completely on - in these systems I'm describing, you still need automated tests to give you more confidence that upgrading is safe.
-But semantic versioning improves your confidence which helps avoid wasting work on an upgrade that will certainly fail, and helps identify problems in advance.
+  * It's not something you can rely completely on - in these systems I'm describing, you still need automated tests to give you more confidence that upgrading is safe.

-* I write a bunch of Rust.
-The Cargo package manager has several layers of "defense":

-  * 1. The "Cargo.lock" contains exact versions of all transitive dependencies.
-(And Cargo doesn't allow overwriting a version once published, and lock files even override normal package "yanks", so these version numbers are very stable identifiers.)

-  * 2. The "Cargo.toml" file contains manually-specified semver information.
-I can run "cargo update" to get the latest, semver-compatible versions of all my dependencies.

-  * 3. In the rare case that somebody messes up semver, I can just blacklist certain versions in "Cargo.toml", or add more specific constraints.
-I think I've done this maybe two or three times in thousands of dependency updates.

-  * 4. My own projects have unit tests, and of course, Rust does extensive compile-time checks.
-So I'm likely to catch any breakage anyway.

-  * So the absolute worse-case scenario here is that somebody messes up (which is very rare).
-At this point, I can just file a bug upstream, lock a specific version down in "Cargo.toml", and wait for things to get sorted out.

-  * I have zero need to "be certain".
-I'm quite happy with "It works nicely 99.9% of time, and it has an easy manual fallback when the inevitable problems occur."
+  * But semantic versioning improves your confidence which helps avoid wasting work on an upgrade that will certainly fail, and helps identify problems in advance.

 * I do not understand the popularity of semantic versioning.
 Why would I trust hundreds of people that their non-breaking changes are really non-breaking to me?
 And suddenly, the auto-scaling fails in production because something has updated to include a new bug.